Environmental issues in Appalachia: Mountaintop mining

 Mountaintop mining, also called mountaintop removal (MTR), is a form of strip mining and surface mining.
 This mining process uses explosives to blast the tops of mountains and access underlying coal deposits.
 It has resulted in mountains being flattened into "synthetic prairies."
 Researchers have found that mountaintop mining (MTM) is more damaging to rivers, biodiversity and human health than underground mining.

 After the 1990 Amendments to the Clean Air Act established a trading and quota system for sulfur dioxide emissions, coal-burning plants began to demand more low-sulfur coal.
 In response to this increase in demand, mining companies expanded extraction in areas with significant low sulfur coal deposits—in particular, the Appalachian Mountains of West Virginia, Ohio, Kentucky, southern Virginia, and eastern Tennessee.

 After the mountaintops are blasted to reveal low-sulfur coal deposits, the excess rock and earth created by mountaintop removal is dumped into the valleys.
 This has buried hundreds of miles of streams under dumped earth.
-The Charleston Daily Mail reported that MTR has buried 2,000 miles of streams in Appalachia and has contaminated water supplies an endangered the health of Appalachian communities.
+The Charleston Daily Mail reported that MTR has buried 2,000 miles of streams in Appalachia, has contaminated water supplies, and endangered the health of Appalachian communities.

 Under federal law, mountaintop removal is only allowed if mine operators planned to build schools, shopping centers, factories or public parks on the flattened land.
 A spokeswoman for the National Mining Association has said "these reclamation activities have provided much needed level land above the flood plain for construction of schools, government offices, medical facilities, airports, shopping centers and housing developments."
 However, a 2010 survey of 410 mountaintop removal sites found that only 26 of the sites (6.3 percent of total) "yield some form of verifiable post-mining economic development."
 Joe Lovett is the founder of the Appalachia Center for the Economy and Environment and an attorney who has filed a federal lawsuit against the West Virginia Division of Environmental Protection for issuing mountaintop removal permits without the required post-mining land use plans.
 Lovett has said the "coal companies are simply taking off mountaintops and dumping them into West Virginia's streams, harming the communities and the environment in the process."